aaronbloomfield/cpp-db-framework/README.md

 It is assumed that each table has an integer `id` field (likely `auto_increment`, although that is technically not a requirement) such that each record can be uniquely identified by said `id` field.
 This is necessary for any saving of data to the DB.

+To call this utility, you pass either three or four parameters on the command line: hostname, database name, user name, and an optional password, in that order.
+If the password is not specified, then the program will prompt for one.
+The utility will create a dbcpp/ directory, in which all of the files it create will be written.

+The `connect()` methods in dbobject will connect to the database; dbobject.h has a `#include <mysql/mysql.h>` line.
+To compile, it must be linked with the mysqlclient library (pass `-lmysqlclient` to the compiler).

 Classes
 -------